anoma/namada-docs/specs/src/economics/proof-of-stake/bonding-mechanism.md

   - block production: a block producer has created two different blocks for the same height
 - Invalidity:
   - voting: validators have voted on invalid block
-  - block production: a block producer has produced invalid block
+  - block production: a block producer has produced invalid block (when supported by Comet)

 Unavailability is not considered an offense, but a validator who hasn't voted will not receive rewards.